InterWorkAlliance/Sustainability/vem/supply/readme.md

 ### [Ecological Project or Program](ep.md) - the established identity and properties defining the common understanding of an ecological project that will create ecological benefit claims

+Ecological Benefit tokens:

+### [Core Carbon Principles](ccp.md) - the token that references the verified benefit credit, reduction or removal, recorded in a registry, that is issued by the registry to the project owner

-### [Ecological Benefit](ccp.md) - the token that references the verified benefit credit recorded in a registry, that is issued by the registry to the project owner
+### [Carbon Removal Unit](cru.md) - the token that references the verified Carbon Removal Unit credit recorded in a registry, that is issued by the registry to the project owner

 ## Contracts